 If you have a partner or family who may struggle financially without you then life insurance is essential.
 If you're living in a family home with a mortgage that you pay, a policy will be able to provide for them if you die.

-Life insurance isn’t as important if your single and have nobody depending on you.
+Life insurance isn't as important if your single and have nobody depending on you.
 If your partner earns enough money for your family to live on, it may also be necessary.
-Always keep in mind however, that a policy can be used to help fund your funeral.
+However, always keep in that a policy can be used to help fund your funeral.